 Lawrence attended the EBV program through the affiliate University of Connecticut School of Business.
 The program included a 30-day online entrepreneurship basics course, a nine-day university residency with accomplished entrepreneurship educators, and a year of support and mentoring through the EBV Technical Assistance Program.
 Lawrence received education, encouragement and guidance on the realities of how to turn his hobby into a successful business.
-Lawrence was an enthusiastic student, and accessed all strategies, tools and resources that fit his business idea.
-Key to his progression was surrounding himself with other individuals working towards self-employment and entrepreneurship, as well as mentors in the business community which helped him plot a successful path to develop his company in an effective manner.
+Lawrence was an enthusiastic student, and accessed all stratethat fit his business idea.
+Key to his progression was surrounding himself with other individuals working towards selfemployment and entrepreneurship, as well as mentors in the business community which helped him plot a successful path to develop his company in an effective manner.